gciaooo/fluxtwin/README.md

 ## How to use

-1. Add eletronic devices in the scene by using the already made prefabs.
+1. Add prefab electronic devices (Appliances, ElecLinks) in the scene by using the already made prefabs.
-2. Hook electronic devices based on the electric hierarchy and configure their power limit.
+2. Hook Electronic Devices to their respective parents and configure their power limit.
 3. Run the scene and interact with added Appliances to simulate grid behaviour.

 ### Electronic devices

-Each electronic device is built as a prefab and follows a specific hierarchy.
-The hierarchy is as follows:
+Each electronic device type is built as a prefab and can be hooked to each other by following a specific hierarchy.
+The hierarchy (read as TopLevel --> SecondLevel --> ...) is as follows:

 **`ApartmentSource ---> CircuitLine ---> WallPlug ---> Appliance`**